nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn236/ota_examples/mcuboot_opensource/example_board_readme.md

 - Write alignment is 16 bytes
 - MCUBoot is configured to use its `DIRECT_XIP` image handling strategy
 - Flash swapping HW feature is used for zero-overhead image swapping
+- To manually enter serial recovery mode, keep the SW2 button pressed during reset, then release it

 Image signing example: